sne-syn/basic-blog/src/markdown-pages/article.md

 Step 4.
 The 'google'-server responds with an IP address for 'support.google.com'.
 The local DNS gives it to a resolver, which then returns it to the browser.
 Step 5.
 The browser sends a request to the IP address provided by DNS, makes a TCP connection and receives a response with a webpage.

+You can find an IP address for any domain listed in DNS by running this command in the Terminal application.

+host -t a [host-name]

+(add an image with a terminal screenshot)

 World Wide Web

+We are getting close to the World Wide Web - an architectural framework for accessing and navigating through linked web pages.
+This particular part of the computer network system is often wrongly called 'the Internet' by its users.
 FTP
 HTTP